emiyl/vita.cfw.guide/guide/updating-to-3.65.md

 1. Tap the bubble in the top right corner
 1. Delete any updates previously downloaded if they exist
 1. Launch QCMA on your PC
+1. Open QCMA Settings
+1. Open the `Other` tab
+1. Change the `Use this version for updates` drop down to `Custom`
+1. Enter `Custom PS Vita version` to `03.650.000`
+1. Click Ok
 1. Plug your Vita into your PC via USB
 1. On your Vita, open the Settings application again
 1. Select "System Update"